James Walker Hood: Move to North Carolina

-His office in the school board were in Raleigh, while his primary church responsibilities were in Charlotte North Carolina, so he would travel to Charlotte on weekends three Sundays per month to preach.
+His office in the school board were in Raleigh, while his primary church responsibilities were in Charlotte, North Carolina.
+He would travel to Charlotte on weekends three Sundays per month to preach.
 The remaining Sunday he would preach for Methodist and Baptist congregations in Raleigh, as there was not yet an AME Zion church in that city.

 Before 1870 he received a commission from General Oliver O. Howard as assistant superintendent of schools in the Freedmen's Bureau.
 In this role by 1870 he had established a department for schooling for the deaf, dumb, and blind in the Bureau.
-He also worked to create an integrated State University, but was not successful due to the opposition of Democrats in the state legislature after they gained control of that body in 1870.
+He also worked to create an integrated State University, but was not successful due to the opposition of white Democrats in the state legislature after they gained control of that body in 1870.
 He was a delegate to the 1872 Republican National Convention and temporary chairman of the Republican State convention in 1876.

 National and international prominence

-He was elected bishop of the General Conference at its session in North Carolina on July 1, 1872 and served until 1916.
+He was elected bishop of the General Conference at its session in North Carolina on July 1, 1872, and served until 1916.
 He was elected a member of the Ecumenical Conference in London in 1881, and was president of that body in 1891 when it met in Washington DC.
 He presided over the first day of the centennial gathering of the Methodist Church in 1885 in Baltimore.

 As a conservative Bishop, he was not without critics, including progressives within the church such as John W. Smith, John J. Smyer, Alexander Walters, and especially Henry McNeal Turner.
 However, he was strongly supported in North Carolina and beyond.
 He published a volume of sermons with an introduction by Atticus Green Haygood in 1884 entitled The Negro in the Christian Pulpit, which was the first collection of sermons published by an African American.

 Other activities and social positions

 He established Livingstone College in North Carolina in 1882.
 He also established and contributed to journals associated with AME Zion church, Star of Zion newspaper and AMEZ Quarterly Review.
 He was a strong advocate against smoking and drinking, and supported the ordination of women.
 He worked to merge black Methodist churches, supported the 1898 Spanish–American War, and worked for civil rights.

-He was a Master Mason, eventually becoming the Grand Master of the Most Worshipful Prince Hall Grand Lodge of Free and Accepted Masons, North Carolina Jurisdiction, and later was a founder of the King Solomon Lodge, affiliated with Prince Hall Masons and the first order of Masons among blacks in North Carolina.
+He was a Master Mason who established Prince Hall Freemasonry in North Carolina.
+In 1864, he founded the first Prince Hall lodge in North Carolina, King Solomon Lodge, No. 1, in New Bern, North Carolina as well as the subsequent several lodges.
+He helped organize the first Grand Lodge of North Carolina and then was elected the first Grand Master.
+By 1874, there were eighteen lodges with almost 500 members in North Carolina.